Say what you will about cycling, but it affords time for thoughtful contemplation.

 - What happens when everyone on the planet is driving a car?
 (How much longer can the atmosphere absorb the greenhouse emissions before lasting consequences)

-- How much longer can the US government afford to spend sizable portions of our tax revenue maintaining roadways?
+- How much longer can governments afford to spend sizable portions of tax revenues maintaining roadways?

 - When will petroleum run out and what then?